Synnotech-AG/Synnotech.DatabaseAbstractions.Mocks/readme.md

 ## Mocking ISessionFactory&lt;T>

-If you use a Micro-ORM, you will probably use `ISessionFactory<T>` to intantiate your sessions and open a transaction asynchronously in one go.
+If you use a Micro-ORM, you will probably use `ISessionFactory<T>` to instantiate your sessions and open a transaction asynchronously in one go.
 Please have a look at the following controller - it is largely the same one as in the example above, but this time it uses an `ISessionFactory<T>` to open the session:

 ```csharp